adams-tecky/pwa-notification/README.md

 yarn start
 ```

-Check your `IP` on router's network.For example mine is `192.168.80.30` You will need it to access server on your phone.

 ## Install self sign certificate on your iPhone

 Let's download self signed certificate to phone by accessing the `IP` : `https://192.168.80.30:8080/cert.pem`.

 Safari will open the iOS Setting up and offer you to install the certificate as a Profile.

 Then instruct iOS to fully trust the installed root certificate.
 For this, open again the iOS Settings app.
-Then navigate to “General” > “About” > “Certificate Trust Settings”.
-In the section “Enable Full Trust for Root Certificates”, enable your root certificate.
+Then navigate to “General” > “VPN & Device Management” .In the section “Enable Full Trust for Root Certificates”, enable your root certificate.

 ## Test out the push notification function